 Perhaps the biggest burden placed on young adults is a new pressure not to have children.
 Scientists say the most effective way to reduce emissions is for humans to have fewer offspring.
 Unlike previous generations who were told to go forth and populate the earth, today's young people are receiving the opposite message.
 Some of them believe having kids is now an act of selfishness and may have dire consequences for our planet.

 So it's not enough for us older folks to think we're doing our fair share by using cloth grocery bags and buying low-energy light bulbs.
 We need to be sensitive to what younger people face during this critical time and accept some blame for being poor stewards of the earth.

 5. Rejecting Popular Culture

-Rap is not everyone's cup of tea nor are the current crop of superhero movies showing on movie screens across the nation.
-But, when we turn up our noses at everything in popular culture, it makes us seem like old fogies.
+Rap is not everyone's cup of tea, nor is the current crop of superhero movies showing on movie screens across the nation.
+But when we turn up our noses at everything in popular culture, it makes us seem like old fogies.
 To connect with younger people and make ourselves feel a part of society, it's important to appreciate some aspects of contemporary culture.
 Whether it's listening to a pop music station, watching trendy television shows, or taking an interest in the latest fashions, we must keep current to connect with younger people.
-Otherwise, we isolate with our own kind and become close-minded.
+Otherwise, we isolate from our own kind and become close-minded.